RickStrahl/SetResolution/README.md

 ```
 *Frequency, BitRate and Orientation are optional*

-To see recommended resolutions for a specific monitor:
+To see available resolutions for a specific monitor:

 ```powershell
 # default list is filtered to current frequency/bitrate/orientation